simmysakala/agent_coder/README.md

-# Enhanced simple calculator with modulus and basic operation by Godfrey
+# Enhanced simple calculator with modulus and basic operation

 print("Welcome to the Mulungushi  University Simple Calculator!") print("operaters")